LindaNSIP/usecases/docs/gradebook/howto.md

 #### Pre-Conditions:

--   Vendor has access to HITs
+-   Vendor has access to HITS
--   HITs has been provisioned with School Data
+-   HITS has been provisioned with School Data
 -   Vendor has mapped the relevant SIF Objects to their systems:

     - SchoolInfo